anbox-cloud/discourse-docs/ref/addons.md

 Addons provide a way to extend and customise images in Anbox Cloud.
-See [Use addons](https://discourse.ubuntu.com/t/managing-addons/17759) and the [Creating an addon](https://discourse.ubuntu.com/t/creating-an-addon/25284) tutorial for instructions on how to use them.
+See [How to use addons](https://discourse.ubuntu.com/t/managing-addons/17759) and the [Create an addon](https://discourse.ubuntu.com/t/creating-an-addon/25284) tutorial for instructions on how to use them.

 <a name='file-structure'></a>
 ## File structure